Drug & Alcohol Counselling

 - Needing a drink or drug to function in daily life

-Addiction to drugs and alcohol is never predicted by one factor.
-The more risk factors a person has, the greater the chance that using substances can lead to addiction.
+Dependance on drugs and alcohol is never predicted by one factor.
+The more risk factors a person has, the greater the chance that using substances can lead to destructive decisions.
 For example:

 - Biology.
-The genes that people are born with account for about half of a person's risk for addiction.
-Gender, ethnicity, and the presence of other mental disorders may also influence risk for drug and alcohol addiction.
+The genes that people are born with account for about half of a person's risk for substance abuse.
+Gender, ethnicity, and the presence of other mental disorders may also influence risk for drug and alcohol dependance.

 - Development.
-Although using substances at any age can lead to addiction, the earlier that drug or alcohol use begins, the more likely it will progress to addiction.
+Although using substances at any age can lead to problematic behaviour, the earlier that drug or alcohol use begins, the more likely it will progress to compulsion.
 This is particularly true for teens as the areas of their brains that control decision-making, judgment, and self-control are still developing.